2025 conclave: Daily summary

 The third congregation on 24 April, with 113 cardinals present, saw the appointment of the two conclave preachers, Donato Ogliari and Cardinal Raniero Cantalamessa.
 At the fourth general congregation on 25 April, the 149 cardinals in attendance listened to a presentation on Francis's funeral rite.
 By this time nearly 70 formal speeches, or "interventions", had been given.
 There was also discussion concerning the status of Giovanni Angelo Becciu as a cardinal elector among the participants, which continued in the following congregations until his 29 April acceptance of his non-elector status.

 The fifth general congregation on 28 April determined that the conclave would begin on 7 May, sixteen days following Francis's death.
 This meeting also discussed the clerical sexual abuse crisis, challenges in evangelization, and ecumenism.
 Twenty cardinals delivered interventions.
 Conservative cardinals, such as Gerhard Müller and Francis Arinze (not an elector), were particularly vocal during this session.
 The next day, at the sixth congregation on 29 April, the start time for the conclave was set at 4:30 p.m., and Cardinal Re was chosen as the celebrant for the opening Mass for the conclave.
 Donato Ogliari gave his scheduled reflection to the 183 cardinals present, 124 of them being electors, emphasizing the theme of synodality from the Francis papacy.

 The seventh congregation on 30 April featured a discussion of the Vatican's financial issues by the 180 cardinals present, 124 of whom were electors.
 Rainer Woelki stated that the meetings thus far had been "fraternal and cordial ... a very concentrated, calm, factual working atmosphere".
 Beniamino Stella, not an elector, made a very strongly-worded critique of Francis's decision to allow lay persons to exercise powers of church governance formerly reserved to clergy.
 This surprised many cardinals, as Stella was viewed as one of Francis's most trusted advisors and a prominent supporter of Parolin.

 The general congregation did not meet on 1 May, the feast of Saint Joseph the Worker, a public holiday for the Holy See and an ecclesiastical counterpart to the secular International Workers' Day observed on the same day.
-The National Catholic Reporter's Rome bureau reported that Prevost was "emerging as a serious frontrunner".
-At the ninth congregation on 2 May, 177 cardinals were present, of whom 127 were electors.
+The National Catholic Reporters Rome bureau reported that Prevost was "emerging as a serious frontrunner".
+At the ninth congregation on 2 May 177 cardinals were present, of whom 127 were electors.
 Twenty-six cardinals spoke.
 Among the subjects discussed were: communion (koinonia) within the church and fraternity in and with the world; the hope of some that the next pope would be 'prophetic'; and the 2025 Jubilee.
 The tenth and eleventh congregations were both held on 5 May and discussed a wide range of church topics.
 On 6 May, the twelfth and final congregation of the College of Cardinals took place.
-This congregation witnessed the ceremonial destruction of Francis' symbols of office: his fisherman's ring and lead seal.
+This congregation witnessed the ceremonial destruction of Francis's symbols of office: his fisherman's ring and lead seal.